sandflysecurity/sandfly-processdecloak/README.md

 There are a some basic build scripts that build for various platforms.
 You can use these to build or modify to suit.
 For Incident Responders, it might be useful to keep pre-compiled binaries ready to go on your investigation box.

+`build.sh` - Generic build for whatever architecture you are on when run.

+`build_all.sh` - Builds all binaries for AMD, Intel, MIPS and Arm Linux architectures.

-`build_linux.sh` - Build for AMD/Intel/64bit Linux
+`build_linux_adm64.sh` - Build for AMD64/Intel 64 bit architecture.

-`build_linux_386.sh` - Build for 386/32bit Linux
+`build_linux_386.sh` - Build for 386/32 bit archtecture.

-`build_generic.sh` - Builds a binary for whatever OS you're running on when you run it.
+`build_linux_arm.sh` - Build for generic Arm archtecture.
+`build_linux_arm5.sh` - Build for Armv5 archtecture.
+`build_linux_arm6.sh` - Build for Armv6 archtecture.
+`build_linux_arm7.sh` - Build for Armv7 archtecture.
+`build_linux_arm64.sh` - Build for Arm 64 bit archtecture.
+`build_linux_mips.sh` - Build for MIPS archtecture.
+`build_linux_mips64.sh` - Build for MIPS 64 bit archtecture.

 ## Linux AMD/Intel64 Command Line Build

 To build for basic Linux, go into the files under the Golang src directory and build:

-`env GOOS=linux GOARCH=amd64 go build -o sandfly-processdecloak -ldflags="-s -w" sandfly-processdecloak `
+`env GOOS=linux GOARCH=amd64 go build -o sandfly-processdecloak -ldflags="-s -w"

 Or for generic 386:

-`env GOOS=linux GOARCH=386 go build -o sandfly-processdecloak -ldflags="-s -w" sandfly-processdecloak`
+`env GOOS=linux GOARCH=386 go build -o sandfly-processdecloak -ldflags="-s -w"`

+You can do the same for any supported Golang architecture on Linux.

 # False Positives